eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 ### Step 2: Storage Pools

 You will now see a suggested arrangement of your drives into storage pools.
-"Pools" are groups of drives that will work together as one, allowing a larger amount of storage space than a single drive and also giving additional "redundancy" in case one or more drives fail.
+"Pools" are groups of drives that will work together as one, allowing a larger amount of storage space than a single drive and also giving additional “redundancy” in case one or more drives fail.

 <img width="1425" height="722" alt="Screenshot-from-2025-01-28-11-38-03-1536x864" src="https://github.com/user-attachments/assets/9a82426a-c98f-4648-b3bb-7598a3d15a42" />

 HexOS will suggest a storage pool layout based on your hardware.

 Ideally you will have at least 3 drives in your pool, this means you can add more later.
 [Read more about storage pool layouts here](https://docs.hexos.com/getting-started/overview.html#recommended-layouts).

 For most people, the recommended configuration is the best path forward.
 To use the default suggested layout click the `Continue` button again.